-Never Alone Home Care Services exists for people aging in recovery who are facing new challenges as they age, become ill, or find themselves homebound.
+Never Alone Home Care Services, Inc. exists for people aging in recovery who are facing new challenges as they grow older, become ill, or find themselves increasingly homebound.

 Recovery does not end because someone gets older, sick, or disabled.
-But too often, support systems do.
+But too often, the supports that sustain recovery quietly disappear.

 We are here to help close that gap.